Directions

 During the months of May and June we close the hotel for our annual renovations.

 For kitesurfers the best time is either July-September or Mid December-April, when the seasons winds are at their strongest..
-The Deep Sea Fishing season runs through end of July through till April.
+The Deep Sea Fishing season runs through end of July through till April and the fishing is particularly good off us in November.

 Is Malaria an issue at Che Shale?